saket/startship/README.md

 $ startship release -c com.example:nicolascage:4.2.0
 ```

+Additionally, your machine's `gradle.properties` must include values for `SONATYPE_NEXUS_USERNAME`
+and `SONATYPE_NEXUS_PASSWORD` to perform operations in your Sonatype Nexus account.

 ### Contributing and running locally

 Sonatype's endpoints are badly documented and can be really flaky at times, causing `startship` to fail.
 If you run into issues, please consider [sending a PR](https://github.com/saket/startship/pulls).
 For your local development, `startship` can be modified to run in mock mode: